scvcrem/scvcrem.github.io/_pages/about.md

 **research.** My research investigates the micro-foundations of political conflict over immigration and its interactions with macro societal change in advanced industrial democracies.
 I address the following key questions:

-*immigrant exploitation and ethnic boundary making.* How local demand for exploited farm labor fosters immigrant underground organization and ethnic community choices;
+*immigrant exploitation and ethnic boundary making.* How demand for exploited farm labor enables immigrants' underground organization and shapes their ethnic community choices;

 *access to public services and support for the far-right.* How public service deprivation generates a lasting sense of abandonment by the state and strenghtens support for anti-immigrant political platforms;